saintaubins/JobSearch/project-worksheet.md

 | Capitalize | This will capitalize the first letter in a string of text |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.
+ Use this section to list all supporting libraries and thier role in the project such as Axios, ReactStrap, D3, etc.

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description
+Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
+Code snippet should not be greater than 10 lines of code.

 ```
 function reverse(string) {